A Homeowner’s Guide to Selling a House With Unpermitted Work in Maryland

 Importance of Adhering to Local Building Regulations in Maryland

-Before selling, regulatory violations must be addressed because local enforcement authorities prioritize safety and code compliance.
-Securing permits and other legal standards assures buyers the home meets Maryland’s housing rules.
-Obeying decreases the possibility of future liability from hidden or badly completed work.
+Regulatory violations must be addressed prior to the sale because the local enforcement agencies are mainly concerned with safety and code compliance.
+Permits and other legal standards give buyers the confidence that the house complies with Maryland’s housing rules.
+Compliance reduces the risk of future liability for hidden or poorly done work.

-By following the rules, sellers can raise the value of their homes and draw in more buyers.
-Getting permits for work that isn’t allowed and making sure it meets regulatory standards eliminates delays and renegotiations that could stop a sale.
-This makes the process easier and guarantees a smoother transaction.
+Adhering to the rules can help sellers boost the value of their homes and bring in more buyers.
+Getting permits for work that isn’t allowed and making sure the work is up to code prevents delays and re-negotiations that can kill a sale.
+This makes the process easier and a smoother transaction.

 Deciding Whether to Fix, Permit, or Sell As-Is in Maryland